 He almost laughs.
 “I wouldn’t know you from Adam.”

-“I don’t expect you to.
-But I think about you when I’m on the train, going home to central heating and food in the fridge.”
+“It doesn’t matter.
+I think about you when I’m on the train, going home to central heating and food in the fridge.”

 “Don’t think about me, ok?
 I don’t want you to.”

-I’m not sure what to do, whether to walk away, to say something or to offer something.
-I check my purse and all that’s left from a day at work buying train tickets and packet sandwiches is
+The animal turns his sleepy head and blinks at his protector, who rifles pockets for a biscuit treat and hands it over.
+The dog, just a puppy really, eats it with six well-timed crunches.
+I’m not sure what to do, whether to just walk away, to say something else or to offer whatever I’ve got.
+I check my purse and I can’t believe it: all that’s left from a full day at work, buying train tickets and packet sandwiches, is

 I take it out of the purse and lower it gently into the tin.